 Paul Noel

-Abstract:

-The bat pendulum is a Doppler effect demonstration.
-It consists of two parts: a transmitter and receiver.
-The transmitter outputs 40 kHz and is affixed to the bottom of a meter stick that swings.
-As the transmitter swings, the receiver collects the signal and takes the difference from the received signal and a local oscillator.
-This allows a noticeable audio shift even though the percent change from the transmitted wave is small.
+Abstract

+The Ultrasonic Ear detects and makes audible ultrasonic frequencies through the use of a heterodyne circuit that mixes a detected acoustic signal with a stable local oscillator that is subsequently filtered and made audible with an ordinary speaker.
+Similar circuits are often referred to as a bat detectors, though here we have adapted it to a lab investigating the speed of sound through the phenomenon of the doppler effect in a swinging pendulum.

-Construction of Apparatus:
+Construction of Apparatus

+While the Ultrasonic Ear can in principle detect any ultrasonic signal near it, we also provide a simple transmitter that can be attached to any number of objects or apparatus.
+It consists of a 555 timer in a simple astable configuration driving a 10 mm 40 kHz transducer.
+A trim pot is used to locate the transducer’s particular resonance so as to provide the largest possible output.
+To tune the transmitter, look at the signal going to the transducer on an oscilloscope and adjust the trim pot until a maximum amplitude is displayed on the scope.

+PCB Transmitter Construction and assembly

-The transmitter consists of a 555 timer in astable mode that is driving a 10 mm 40 kHz transducer.
-A trim pot is used to find the resonance of the transducer.
-To do this, connect one transducer to an oscilloscope and turn the trim pot until a maximum is reach on the scope.
-The transducer is connected to the circuit with a screw terminal.
-This allows the transducer to be at 90 degrees from the board surface.
-As with all pcb circuits, start soldering small parts like resistors first, then do larger parts (check polarity).
-The pcb is designed to have two anchor points to connect it to a meter stick.
-This will allow you to connect it with a bolt or a zip tie.
-The meter stick is allowed to spin about a top hole.
-To accomplish this, a screw is placed through the top hole of the meter stick (untightened).
-The screw is then held in place by a 90-degree clamp on a rod.
-The rod is secured with a table clamp.
-This can also be accomplished with a lab stand.
-The schematic is in the appendix, and the board files are on github (https://github.com/penoel/Bat-Detector).
+The transmitter is driven by and mounted on a custom designed circuitboard in the shape of a bat (of course).The emitting transducer is secured to the circuitboard by a screw terminal which allows the transducer to be at 90 degrees to the board surface.
+As with all PCB circuits, start soldering small parts like resistors first, then move on to the larger parts (double check polarity).
+The transmitter is designed to have two anchor points to connect easily to a meter stick (or any other object) with a bolt or zip tie.
+When mounted on a pendulum, you should use a meter stick with predrilled hole in the end so it can be hung on a horizontally mounted pin or screw so it can swing freely.
+A schematic is shown in the appendix, and the PCB board files are on github (https://github.com/penoel/Bat-Detector).

+PCB Heterodyne Receiver Operation

-The heterodyne receiver consists of 7 parts: preamp, op amp, diode mixer, local oscillator, low pass filter, audio amp, and speaker (see Fig. 1).
+The heterodyne receiver consists of 7 modules: pre-amp, op amp, diode mixer, local oscillator, low pass filter, audio amplifier, and speaker (see Fig. 1).

-The preamp amplifies the signal and uses a 2n3904 in a common emitter configuration.
+The preamp amplifies the signal and using the popular 2n3904 transistor in a common emitter configuration.

-The op amp further amplifies the signal using a lm358.
-The lm358 was chosen to allow for single supply power and is also a readily available part.
+The Op-amp further amplifies the signal using the LM358 which can operate from a single supply and is commonly available.

-The local oscillator uses the same astable mode 555-timer circuit as the transmitter.
-The tuning pot on local oscillator will allow the frequency to change, which will alter the output frequency of the speaker.
-The diode mixer takes the local oscillator signal and adds it to the amplified received signal.
-It is an unbalanced mixer that does not require a special diode, only a 1N4007.
+The local oscillator module again uses the 555-timer in astable mode.
+The tuning pot on the local oscillator allows the user to adjust the ultimate output frequency of the speaker.

+The diode mixer takes the local oscillator signal and adds it to the amplified input signal.
+It is an unbalanced mixer that does not require a special diode, only a standard 1N4007.

-The low pass filter allows just the beat frequency (difference from the local oscillator and received signal) to pass.
+The low-pass filter eliminates everything except the beat frequency (the difference between the local oscillator and received signal frequencies.

-The audio amplifier lm386 amplifies the signal enough to drive a speaker without the need for a push-pull amplifier.
+The audio amplifier (LM386) amplifies this signal so it can drive a speaker without the need for a push-pull amplifier.

+The speaker outputs the beat frequency which will fluctuate based on the fluctuations in the received signal.

-The speaker outputs the beat frequency.
-The schematic is in the appendix, and the board files are on the github.
+As with the transmitter, take care in soldering in the components.
+The schematic is in the appendix, and the board files are on the github site.